Darkratos/PipeConnection/README.md

 C++ class to make it easier to manage pipe connections.
 The class will automatically create a thread to handle the incoming data.
-Supports 2-way communication as well.
+Supports 2-way asynchronous communication as well (you will need a separate thread).

 # Example